 In the When Gravity Fails licensed game Circuit's Edge the mastermind behind what is going on turns out to be the guy running the carpet shop who had no earlier involvement in the plot and you do not even have to meet at all when pursuing leads.

 In Fallout: New Vegas, the metaphorical dog is....
 YOU!
 Well, if you take the Independent route.
 You usurp Mister House, you savage the Legion, and then the pièce de résistance, you reveal to General Oliver that you suckered the NCR as well.
+Keep in mind you're initially, and throughout the game, a courier.
+The three great factions vying for the Mojave essentially got suckered by their mailman.

 The Adventures of Dr. McNinja story has one such reveal in the story "There Is A Raptor In My Office".
 It turns out everything was engineered by the Fox News weatherman.
 Earlier in the story, he was all puffed up to do a story about three hurricanes in the Atlantic forming a Mickey Mouse shape only to be deflated by a lead in story about velociraptor riding banditos.
 The entire story sprung from his efforts to keep Dr. McNinja's latest adventure under the rug so that everyone will be interested in his story.